 7. Find out how your employees really feel

 Surveys aren’t just for your customers.
-You can use surveys internally to measure employee engagement, happiness, and comfort, among other factors.
+You can use surveys internally to measure employee satisfaction, happiness, and comfort, among other factors.
 There are lots of services that administer these surveys anonymously, so employees feel safe sharing their thoughts.
 You should then analyze the results in aggregate and identify trends, friction points, and areas that need improvement.
 The answer to increased productivity and lower turnover may be just under your nose — and all you had to do was ask.

 We’ve reviewed 7 survey ideas for your business that require little time or experience.
 They are easy to design, easy to administer, low-cost, and can even be rewarding for those who answer them.
 Don’t be afraid to reach out and engage your customers and employees alike — their feedback is the first step in helping your business change for the better.

 Meredith Wood is Editor-in-Chief and VP of Marketing at Fundera, a marketplace for small business financial solutions.
 Specializing in financial advice for small business owners, Meredith is a current and past contributor to Yahoo!, Amex OPEN Forum, Fox Business, SCORE, AllBusiness and more.Subscribe to our newsletter → Main illustration by Tubik Studio